Skip to main content

 DESCRIPTION

-• A gastrointestinal disorder characterized by: chronic and recurrent abdominal pain, discomfort, bloating, distension, and alteration in bowel habits in the absence of an organic caus...
+• A gastrointestinal disorder characterized by: chronic and recurrent abdominal pain, and altered bowel habits in the absence of an organic cause

 DIAGNOSIS